-Therefore, let’s read what experts say about reading and summarizing cases.
+Therefore, let’s read what experts say about reading and summarizing legal cases.

 1. Case Fragmentation